-As a new volunteer CASA guardian ad Litem one of my CASA children (12 years old) walked over thirty miles on a ten degree night in a t shirt.
-He had been cast outside as punishment by a low paid and poorly trained staff member.
-At the time, this young boy was on several psychotropic medications for the traumas he had suffered from four to seven years of age at the hands of a violent and mentally unstable caregiver (he had been tied to a bed, sexually abused, beaten and starved for four years).
+As a new volunteer CASA guardian ad Litem one of my CASA children (Tom – 12 years old) walked over thirty miles on a ten degree night in a T shirt to escape his imprisonment.
+Tom had been cast outside of the privatized group home facility as punishment by a low paid and poorly trained staff member.

 I do not think there was malice by the poorly educated staff member that did this to him, just lack of training, poor skills and little or no understanding of the mental health issues facing the children he was overseeing.

 That this child did not die or suffer permanent physical damage that night was a miracle.

 This article and the piece below bring to light the barbaric terrors of for profit youth prisons and the greed, meanness and poor management that combine to further damage the lives of America’s youth.

 Reading the Class Action lawsuits is moving, and deserves to be made known to a larger public audience.
 That we the people support this state sanctioned, broad and intense abuse to youth in for profit prisons goes a very long way in explaining unsafe neighborhoods, prison rates (13 million prison and jail releases and recidivism reaching 80% in some states) and our nation’s failing schools.

 From the Better Mississippi Report:

 JACKSON, Miss.
 (Monday, Dec.
 20, 2010) – A recent class-action lawsuit filed in federal court could finally end years of abuse to teenage prisoners – by fellow inmates and prison staff – at the Walnut Grove Youth Correctional Facility.